-September 9, 2019 - Return Sick Leave Bank Form September 27, 2019 - Deadline for changes/applications in TSA October 1, 2019 - Applications due for Additional Teaching Load October 1, 2019 - Deadline for Announcing Retirement in order to receive Sick Leave Buy Back for the following July 1st October 15, 2019 - PIC forms due: course credit and lane change for September, 2019 Applications for Lead Teacher and Curriculum Teacher (N.B.
-Although no positions are funded at this time, applications may be submitted for the future) December 13, 2019 - Deadline for Sabbatical Leave request January 15, 2020 - Deadline for declaration of longevity payment January 15, 2020 - PIC forms are due for September, 2020 March 13, 2020 - Deadline for notification of intent to return from year leave of absence March 27, 2020 - Deadline for changes in money amounts in TSA May 15, 2020 - PIC forms are due - course approval only
+September 10, 2021 - Return Sick Leave Bank Form September 24, 2021 - Deadline for 403(b) Accounts/Account Changes October 1, 2021 - Deadline for Announcing Retirement in order to receive Sick Leave Buy Back for the following July 1st October 1, 2021 - Applications for Lead Teacher and Curriculum Teacher (N.B.
+Although no positions are funded at this time, applications may be submitted for the future) October 15, 2021 - PIC forms due: course credit and lane change for September, 2022 December 15, 2021 - Deadline for Sabbatical Leave request January 15, 2022 - Deadline for declaration of longevity payment January 15, 2022 - PIC forms are due for September, 2022 March 1, 2022 - Applications due for Additional Teaching Load March 15, 2022 - Deadline for notification of intent to return from year leave of absence March 26, 2022 - Deadline for 403(b) Accounts/Account Changes May 15, 2022 - PIC forms are due - course approval only

-Milton Public Schools Educators Evaluation System Timeline - 2019-2020
+Milton Public Schools Educators Evaluation System Timeline - 2021-2022

-Million Fubile Schools Educators Evaluation System Timeline 2010 2020 Superintendent, principal, or designee meets with Evaluators and By Wednesday of the Educators to explain evaluation process.
-(By September 11, 2019) third week of school Evaluator meets with first-year Educators to assist in self assessment and Wednesday after goal setting process.
-Educator submits self-assessment and proposed Columbus Day goals (By October 16, 2019) Evaluator meets with Educators in teams or individually to establish Two weeks after Educator Plans (Educator Plans may be established at Summative submission of Self Evaluation Report meeting in prior school year) (By October 23, 2019) Assessment and Goals Submit Educator Plan (By November 6, 2019) First Wednesday in November Evaluator Signs Educator Plan (By November 13, 2019) Second Wednesday in November If it is Veteran's Day, the second Thursday of November Evaluator shall complete first observation of each Educator Third week of November (By November 20, 2019) For Educators on 1-year Plans AND Educators on 2-year Plans in their 2 nd Year Educator submits evidence for Standards III and IV, professional growth, Wednesday after Martin progress on goals (and other standards, if desired) [Educators on 1-year Luther King Jr. Day plans only.]
-(By January 22, 2020) Evaluator shall complete mid-cycle Formative Assessment Reports for Wednesday after Educators on one-year Educator Plans [For educators on 1-year plans February Vacation only.]
-(By February 26, 2020) Evaluator holds Formative Assessment Meetings if requested by either By the second Evaluator or Educator (By March 11, 2020) Wednesday in March
+Superintendent, principal, or designee meets with Evaluators and By Wednesday of the Educators to explain evaluation process.
+(By September 15, 2021) third week of school Evaluator meets with first-year Educators to assist in self assessment and Wednesday after goal setting process.
+Educator submits self-assessment and proposed Columbus Day goals (By October 13, 2021) Evaluator meets with Educators in teams or individually to establish Two weeks after Educator Plans (Educator Plans may be established at Summative submission of Self Evaluation Report meeting in prior school year) (By October 27, 2021) Assessment and Goals Submit Educator Plan (By November 3, 2021) First Wednesday in November Evaluator Signs Educator Plan (By November 10, 2021) Second Wednesday in November If it is Veteran's Day, the second Thursday of November Evaluator shall complete first observation of each Educator Third week of November (By November 19, 2021) For Educators on 1-year Plans AND Educators on 2-year Plans in their 2nd Year Educator submits evidence for Standards III and IV, professional growth, Wednesday after Martin progress on goals (and other standards, if desired) [Educators on 1-year Luther King Jr. Day plans only.]
+(By January 19, 2022) Evaluator shall complete mid-cycle Formative Assessment Reports for Wednesday after Educators on one-year Educator Plans [For educators on 1-year plans February Vacation only.]
+(By March 2, 2022) Evaluator holds Formative Assessment Meetings if requested by either By the second Evaluator or Educator (By March 9, 2022) Wednesday in March Evaluator or Educator (By March 9, 2022) Wednesday in March